 But do not copy these examples - come up with your own that describes your unique experience.

-In the Skills section, list skills and tools you've learned at Epicodus.
+In the Skills section, list skills and tools you've learned at Epicodus - especially those that are common keywords in job descriptions.
 Don't list only the names of the courses you've taken so far; but each major technology, skill, and concept you've practiced within them.
 For instance, at this point in the course, depending on your track, you've likely learned things like:

 Continue to update the Skills section as you learn more throughout the program.
-List non-Epicodus skills that may apply to your future work too.
+List non-Epicodus skills that may apply to your future work too, even non-technical skills.

 Don't include months in any of the dates - just years.